Updated: Nov 3

 Green Deal Goal #3: EU programs funding sustainability R&D for the future

 Europe’s Green Deal relies heavily upon Horizon Europe to support research into sustainable technologies, which emphasizes grant funding and fellowship opportunities for research projects that address environmental issues.
 Applicants who are interested in receiving grant funding from the Horizon initiative must follow a multi-step process which includes:

 Partnering with national partners for application help

 Explaining the impact of the proposed project

 How Linq Consulting can assist with your project proposal

 This rising need for sustainable technology and the massive increase in grant funding and private entrepreneurship opens up new opportunities for academics and businesses alike.

 Although there is a wealth of grant funding available, the grant application process is lengthy and includes many specific requirements.
 When writing applications for these grant opportunities, in-depth industry knowledge is a must.

-If you or your organization would like to take advantage of some of the available funding set aside for sustainability research and development, get in touch with us at email@example.com
+If you or your organisation would like to secure available funding set aside for sustainability research and development, contact us at email@example.com